rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 What are the types good for if you cannot trust that they are accurate?

+**Side Note about `any`:**  `any` type is a little crazy.
+It is, what is called _top_ (you can assign any other type to it).
+It is also a _bottom_ (it can be assigned to any other type).
+I have not seen anything like this anywhere outside of TypeScript.
+Typically languages separate their tops from their bottoms ;).
+I think a good way to look at any as saying "hey, TS, please suspend type checking, I know what I am doing.".
+I will not delve more into this.

 ## Casting _casting_ in a bad light

-**Side Note (with Rant Alert)**  The actual use of casting is quite popular in some statically typed languages (e.g. Java) and is very rare in others.
+**Side Note (with Rant Alert)**  The actual popularity of casting differs from language to language.
-The reasons could be both historical and pragmatic.
+The reasons could be both historical, habitual (Java), or pragmatic.
 One of my favorites, Idris, documents `believe_me` and `really_believe_me` as

 > Use it with care - it can result in segfaults or worse!

+Haskell's `unsafeCoerce` has similarly discouraging documentation.
 I love it!
-The best way to prevent programmers from doing bad things is type safety, the second best is scaring them!
+The best way to prevent programmers from doing bad things is the type safety, the second best is scaring them!

-Joking aside, I would expect that the more strict and advanced the types, the more the need for unsafe type coercion.
+Joking aside, advanced types are harder to type check.
+The type checker is more likely to reject a "correct" program if more advanced types are involved.
+Using advanced types increases the need for unsafe type coercion.
-Ability to write a program to persuade the type checker about type equality without using casting (this is called a _proof_) is only available in some languages (e.g.
+Ability to write a program to persuade the type checker about type equality without coercion (writing actual _proof of type equality_) is an advanced feature only available in some languages (e.g.
-Coq, Idris, Haskell) but even then such programs can be cumbersome or even undecidable (impossible to implement).
+Coq, Idris, Haskell) but even then writing such programs is often challenging or even impossible.
+(I consider writing such proofs to be one the highest level type games that a developer can play.
+It is both a challenge and fun.
+A great intro reading is [_add_blank_target TDD with Idris](https://www.manning.com/books/type-driven-development-with-idris))

 I remember reading about a study that looked at a large number of github repos across many programming languages.
-It tried to see how often language features that are considered unsafe in that language are used.
-The correlation I remember was negative (the more advanced and strict the language the less frequently the github code tried to subvert it).
+It tried to see how often certain language features, that are considered unsafe in that language, are used.
+The correlation I remember was exactly opposite of my intuition (the more advanced and strict the language the less frequently the github code tried to subvert it).
 This is counter intuitive, but I also may remember it wrong.

-I have used unsafe coercion in both Haskell and Idris in my toy projects.
-Unsafe coercion is not used in production code I maintain.
+I use unsafe coercion frequently when experimenting with code or as means to move forward with a not finished code.
+Such code never ends up committed.
+In TS I use `{} as any` for this.
+Throwing exception would work too.
+This programming practice is foreign to most languages _but becomes a necessity if you start using more types_.
+This technique is analogous to using `undefined` in Haskell or holes in Idris.

+Unsafe coercion is sometimes used together with auxiliary type safety (e.g. when types guarantee that the cast is safe but it is hard to persuade type checker to OK your code).
+**(Side Note and Rant Alert End)**

-I can’t help but wonder how popular is (or will be) the use of type casting in TS programs.
+I can’t help but wonder how popular is (or will be) the use of type casting in TS programs (or use of `any` which is morally as bad).
 Here is a piece documentation from _office.js_ about `Office.context.mailbox.item`:

 > If you want to see IntelliSense for only a specific type or mode, **cast this** item to one of the following:
 >      `AppointmentCompose`
 >      `AppointmentRead` ...

-**(Rant Alert End)**

 TS offers a neat alternative to casting.
 I will explain it by _not_ following the _office.js_ documentation ;)